AI CAPABILITY • PRACTICE

 1. No Decision Point

 On-demand retrieval requires a decision: “What information do I need for this query?”
 That decision can be wrong.
 The model might not realise it needs certain context.
-It might retrieve the wrong documents.
-It might retrieve the right documents in the wrong order.

 With passive context, there's no decision to get wrong.
 The information is already there.
 Every time.